globalbioticinteractions/plant-bug-planetary-biodiversity-inventory/README.md

+:warning: This archive configuration is no longer used and has been replaced with  https://github.com/globalbioticinteractions/arthropodEasyCaptureAMNH .

 # plant-bug-planetary-biodiversity-inventory
 This repository is a reference to the North American specimens from the Plant Bug Planetary Biodiversity Inventory Project PBI: Phytophagous Insects as a Model Group for Documenting Planetary Biodiversity (Insecta: Heteroptera: Miridae: Orthotylinae, Phylinae) project.
 The purpose is to make the archive available through Global Biotic Interactions (GloBI, http://globalbioticinteractions.org).